Skip to main content

 Am I required to apply to The Nevada Registry?

 In April of 2009, participation with the Registry was adopted into State Child Care regulations R112-06 and R001-09.
-What this means is that if you work in a licensed child care setting of any type (center, Family/Group Home Care, etc.), and are counted in the staff/child ratios, you must apply to the Registry.
+What this means is that if you work in a licensed childcare setting of any type (center, Family/Group Home Care, etc.), and are counted in the staff/child ratios, you must apply to the Registry.

 What is the process for becoming licensed (for business license and child care license) and how much does it cost?

-Do Family Child Care providers have to complete the initial courses of training (CPR, First Aid, Signs and Symptoms of Illness, Child Abuse and Neglect, Child Development/Guidance, Sudden Infant Death Syndrome, if applicable and the CCDBG health and safety courses) PRIOR to opening their doors for business or can it be completed within the first 90 days?
+Do Family Child Care providers have to complete the initial courses of training (CPR, First Aid, Signs and Symptoms of Illness, Child Abuse and Neglect, Child Development/Guidance, Lifelong Wellness, Sudden Infant Death Syndrome, if applicable and the CCDBG health and safety courses) PRIOR to opening their doors for business or can it be completed within the first 90 days?

 Yes, home providers are required to complete the initial courses of training prior to becoming licensed.